GaffXXX/GaffXXX/README.md

-      Hi, I am AbdulGaffar
+      			Hi there!
+I am Gaffar, alias 'GriffGaff'.

-Currently working for Startups, developing mobile apps (flutterflow) and providing IT services.
+A budding Software Engineer, learning and growing as SWE under the African Leadership Group (school), ALX

-A wannabe Software Engineer, currently learning Software Engineering with African Leadership Group, ALX
+Currently working/volunteering for Startups as; a junior backend engineer;  mobile app developer (flutterflow) and also providing IT services.

-I'm looking to collaborate on gigs and projects.
+Hit me with collaborations, jams, voluntary works, or anything to hone my skills!